Shahmonil1996/CSE-240A-Branch-Predictor/README.md

 Usage : (from src directory - run "make" command first in the src directory to compile and generate executable)
 # To run CUSTOM TourSHARE PREDICTOR
-To run Local replace custom:0 with custom:1,

-to run Perceptron replace custom:0 with custom:2

-to run TAGE replace custom:0 with custom:3)
+(To run Local predictor use custom:1, to run perceptron predictor use custom:2, to run Tage predictor use custom:3)

 bunzip2 -kc ../traces/fp_1.bz2 | ./predictor --custom:0